wp-plugins/image-collections/readme.txt

 If you want to create group of images and keep them in a separate folder this plugin is for you.

 The plugin is intended for WordPress theme and plugin developers who are looking for a better way to work with sets of images.

 Please note that this plugin isn't suitable for non-developers.
-To use Image Collections you need to build your own custom plugin.
+You need to build your own custom plugin to use Image Collections.

-For working examples of how to use Image Collections in other plugins, see:
+How to use Image Collections in other plugins see:

 * **[Fullscreen Slides](http://abcfolio.com/help/wordpress-plugin-fullscreen-slides/)**
 * **[Andora Lightbox](http://wordpress.org/plugins/andora-lightbox/)**